AllenNeuralDynamics/aind-watchdog-service/README.md

         * **webhook_url**: to receive Teams notifications
         * **manifest_complete**: where watchdog will place completed manifest files

-* Manifest files are saved as yaml and must contain the following keys (note, some are optional)
+* Manifest files must besaved as yaml and contain *manifest* in the file name.
+The manifest file must contain the following keys *optional keys are marked as such*:

     * **name**: name of directory for the dataset stored on VAST
     * **processor_full_name**: full name of person who acquired the data